Sarrus1/----ZonesAntiCamp/README.md

 3. The config file will be automatically generated in cfg/sourcemod/

 ## Configuration ##
-- You can modify the phrases in addons/sourcemod/translations/fuckZonesAntiCamp.phrases.txt.
+- You can modify the phrases in **addons/sourcemod/translations/fuckZonesAntiCamp.phrases.txt**.
-- Once the plugin has been loaded, you can modify the cvars in cfg/sourcemod/fuckZonesAntiCamp.cfg.
+- Once the plugin has been loaded, you can modify the cvars in **cfg/sourcemod/fuckZonesAntiCamp.cfg**.
-- To add a sound, put it in the sound/misc/anticamp folder.
+- To add a sound, put it in the **sound/misc/anticamp folder**.
 It has to be in the .mp3 format.
-Then, configure the appropriate convar in cfg/sourcemod/fuckZonesAntiCamp.cfg by pointing to the sound file relative to the sound folder.
+Then, configure the appropriate convar in **cfg/sourcemod/fuckZonesAntiCamp.cfg** by pointing to the sound file relative to the sound folder.
 Remember to add the sound file to your FASTDL directory aswell.

 ## Usage ##
 ### Creating zones ###
-Once the plugin has been loaded, admins can type !zones in chat to open the zone menu.
+Once the plugin has been loaded, admins can type **`!zones`** in chat to open the zone menu.
 From there you can create a zone by pointing your cursor at where you want to create the zone.

 ### Editing zones ###
 Once a zone has been created, you can modifiy it my typing !zones in chat.

 ### Restrict zones ###
-If you don't want CT to camp in a zone, include "AnticampCT" in the name of the zone.
+If you don't want CT to camp in a zone, include **"AnticampCT"** in the name of the zone.
-For T, use "AnticampT".
+For T, use **"AnticampT"**.
-For Both teams, use "AnticampBoth"
+For Both teams, use **"AnticampBoth"**

 ## Contacts ##
 If you have questions, you can add me on Discord: Sarrus#9090